Embedded Finite Models Beyond Restricted Quantifier Collapse: Complexity disconnections and weakening RQC by allowing Expansion of the signature

 Summarizing, we have shown each claim in Theorem \ref{thm:abapersistentlyunbounded} except the last one.
 We now sketch the argument that the theory is persistently unrestricted.

 We start by considering one particular extension $\alba^<$, which we describe as the complete theory of a particular model.
 In this model we have a distinguished partition of $1$ into countably many elements ordered by a discrete linear order $<$.
 We look at the Boolean Algebra generated by these sets, which we can identify as infinite bit strings over $\nats$; we order two elements via the lexicographic ordering on the corresponding strings.
-We next claim that $\alba^<$ is NFR (see Example \ref{ex:transient}), which witnesses the failure of $\omega$-RQC: that is, there is a family of pairs of embedded finite subsets $P_n, P'_n$ along with a mapping $f_n$ from $P_n$ to $P'_n$ such that $f_n$ preserves all $L$-formulas with at most $n$ free variables.
-It is easy to see that $\alba^<$ admits such a family.
+We next consider the $L_P$ formula $\phi_{\isunion}$ stating that $P$ has an element $x_P$ that is the union of all other elements of $P$.
+We claim that $\phi_{\isunion}$ is NFR within $\alba^<$.
+Let us recall the definition of an $L_V$ formula being NFR, Definition \ref{def:nfr}.
+This means that there is a family of pairs of embedded finite subsets $P_n$ and $P'_n$, along with a mapping $f_n$ from $P_n$ to $P'_n$ such that $f_n$ preserves all $L$-formulas with at most $n$ free variables, but each $(M,P_n)$ disagrees with $(M,P'_n)$ on $\phi$.
+It is easy to see that $\alba^<$ admits such a family: we let $P_n$ be a set of $n$ disjoint Boolean Algebra elements in the linear ordered set, along with an additional element representing their union.
+While $P'_n$ consists of all but the $<$-last of the $n$ elements, along with the union of all the $n$ elements.
 Here ``all $L$ formulas'' can be replaced by ``all atomic $L$ formulas'', using quantifier elimination in $\alba$.
+We note that NFR wtnesses the failure of $\omega$-RQC, as mentioned in Proposition \ref{prop:nfr}.

 We next make use of a result from \cite{definabilitypatterns}.
 For a tuple $\vec x_0$ in a $L'$ structure $M'$ and $L$ a subset of $L$, the $L$-type of $\vec x_0$ is the set of formulas $\phi(\vec x)$ with vocabulary in $L$ that are satisfied by $\vec x_0$.
-Informally, a theory $T$ is \emph{everywhere Ramsey theory} if for every model $M$ of $T$, for every expansion $M_e$ of $M$, there is an elementary extension $M^*_e$ of $M_e$ and a copy $M'$ of $M$ such that for every $k$, the $L(M)$-type of a $k$-tuple in $M'$ determines its type in $M'$.
-Then \cite{definabilitypatterns} shows: \begin{proposition} $\alba^<$ is an everywhere Ramsey theory. \end{proposition}
+A theory $T$ is \emph{everywhere Ramsey theory} if for every model $M$ of $T$, for every expansion $M_e$ of $M$, there is an elementary extension $M^*_e$ of $M_e$ and a copy $M'$ of $M$ such that for every $k$, the $L(M)$-type of a $k$-tuple in $M'$ determines its type in $M^*_e$.
+The result we use is Example 5.7 from \cite{definabilitypatterns}s: \begin{proposition} $\alba^<$ is an everywhere Ramsey theory. \end{proposition} Further discussion on Ramsey properties of $\alba^<$, and the corresponding class of finite lex-ordered subalgebras, can be found in \cite{kpt}.

 Now consider an arbitrary expansion $M^*$ of a model of $\alba$.
 We can further expand $M^*$ to a model of $\alba^<$ by choosing the ordering appropriately.
 Let $M, P_n, P'_n, f_n$ be the witness finite models for $\alba^<$ above.
 Since $\alba^<$ is everywhere Ramsey, we find a copy of $M$ inside an elementary extension of $M^*$.
 The copies of $P_n, P'_n, f_n$ will witness that $M^*$ is also not $\omega$-RQC.